Rights Managed / Royalty Free

 In the broadest possible terms ROYALTY FREE images tend to be generic shots of things (a happy couple running hand in hand along the surf; a cow in a field; a traffic light), while RIGHTS MANAGED tend towards being actual images of real people and places at specific times (The Queen at her Jubilee in 2012; November 1948 Moon over Harlech Castle).
 Think bland versus reality.
 A sweeping generalisation, but fair.

 Basically, when a picture purchaser buys a ROYALTY FREE image, she can do much as she likes with it, using it as many times and in as many places as she wants.
 One flat fee, and that's that.
 It's hers to use — but not to sell on.
 The ultimate copyright rests with the photographer.
-Advertisers and mass market publishers favour Royalty Free. fotolibra Members can choose to market their pictures as either Rights Managed or Royalty Free.
+Advertisers and mass market publishers favour Royalty Free. fotolibra Contributors can choose to market their pictures as either Rights Managed or Royalty Free.

 ROYALTY FREE images must